|Teaching method||Contact hours|

 After successful completion of this course students are expected to be able to:

-- explain and exemplify the goals, background, and some principles of four quantitative data-analysis techniques (regression analysis, factor analysis, analysis of variance, and cross-tabulations);
+- explain and exemplify the goals, background, and some principles of three quantitative data-analysis techniques (regression analysis, analysis of variance, and exploratory factor analysis);

-- apply these four techniques to analyse data from studies in the social sciences (using the computer program SPSS) and appraise the results they produce;
+- apply these three techniques to analyse data from studies in the social sciences (using the computer program SPSS) and appraise the results they produce;

-- select the appropriate technique out of these four, given typical research questions;
+- select the appropriate technique out of these three, given typical research questions;

 - explain and exemplify the theoretical principles of qualitative research;